 My experience tells me that there are loads of excellent history teachers designing clever and thoughtful curricula, working in schools graded as ‘Requiring Improvement’.
 Lessons are inspiring, history is taught well but because outcomes at the end are not up to ‘standard’ they do not get the credit they deserve.

 Teaching to the test

-Indeed, recently Amanda Spielman stated:
+Indeed, a couple of years ago, recently Amanda Spielman stated:

 ‘If a child’s entire school experience has been designed to push them through mark-scheme hoops rather than develop a deep body of knowledge, they will struggle in later life.’